arcus/note_deidentification/annotation_guidelines.md

 ### GenericTemplate

-Sometimes notes contain spans that do match the ontology categories, but are completely unrelated to the patient.
+Sometimes notes contain spans that do match the ontology categories, but are completely unrelated to the patient, such as generic references or text from templates.
 In these cases, the span should still be annotated with the relevant label, but you should also check the box "GenericTemplate".

 ![Brat annotation edit window showing the text "911", with the label "TELEPHONE NUMBERS" selected, and the "GenericTemplate" box checked.](media/brat_generictemplate.png)<!-- style = "border: 1px solid rgb(var(--color-highlight));"-->